Is Waynflete’s camp open to children who do not regularly attend Waynflete?

 What is the deadline for registration?

 We register campers on a rolling basis until camps reach a maximum number of campers.
 We’ve set our maximum numbers to offer individual attention and quality programming to all children enrolled, and will not exceed these numbers.
-The website registration will inform you if a program is full.
+Our registration platform will inform you if a program is full and waitlisting.
 You may also email summer@waynflete.org to check availability.

 Can I register my child for a program outside of their grade range?